appium/appium-uiautomator2-driver/README.md

 still fails after the timeout and your non-xpath locator is used then, most likely, it contains a typo, or the destination element is not present.
 There is not much that could be done in UIA2 to change/influence that, since it passes such lookup calls directly to Google's UiAutomator framework.

-In case of xpath locators you could also try to change values of the following settings:
+In case of _xpath_ locators you could try to change values of the following settings:

 1. [allowInvisibleElements](#settings-api)
 2. [ignoreUnimportantViews](#settings-api)